bhrutledge/exploring-venv/slides.md

 ???

-- Before we dive in, a few assumptions I've made in putting together these slides
+- Before we dive in, let's take a moment to review the assumptions I made when putting together these slides
 - Doesn't mean this won't be useful, I just won't be covering how to get to this point
-- I'm also going to talk about Python 2
+- Not exclusive to Python 3; much of this applies to Python 2
 - I'm not a Windows user, but the references provide instructions
 - Installing Python is non-trivial; we could do a whole talk (*hint*).
-See "Installing" slide.
+See the "Installing" slide.
+- I'll probably use "venv" or "virtualenv" interchangeably with "virtual environment"
-- Show of hands
+- Show of hands?

 ---
 name: what